rolemadelen/minimalist-blog/src/post/mobs-are-attacking-you-linked-list.md

 date: '2023-07-05 09:00:00'
 ---

+# What is a Linked List?

 Linked List is a linear data structure composed of nodes where each node contains a data field and a reference to the next and/or previous node in the list.
 Unlike Arrays, the order of nodes in the list is NOT given by their physical placement in memory.

+# Scenario

 We're going to create a simple game utilizing a linked list.
 Let's imagine you have a mob class defined as follows.
 A mob has a `name` and deals a certain amount of `damage` when attacking the player.